-Your safety is our top priority at Wakefield Community Boating.
+Your safety is our top priority at our Community Boating locations.

 DO I HAVE TO WEAR A LIFEJACKET?

-Everyone must be wearing a United States Coast Guard approved life jacket (personal floatation device or PFD) at all times while participating in kayak activities.
-Everyone must wear a provided PFD and cannot bring their own.
+Everyone must be wear a Type I, II, or III United States Coast Guard approved life jacket (personal floatation device or PFD) at all times while participating in kayak activities.

 WILL I TIP OVER IN A KAYAK?

 Possibly, but it’s actually quite normal.
-The boats are very stable when you’re sitting in them, but when you stand up, you shouldn’t be surprised to find that capsizing is very likely!
+Our sit-on-top boats are very stable when you’re sitting in them, but when you stand up, you shouldn’t be surprised to find that capsizing is very likely!

 WHAT DO I DO IF I NEED HELP ON THE WATER?